ioccc-src/winner/2005/timwi/README.md

 * Ignores all whitespace (newlines, spaces and tabs) in the input program.

 ### Limitations

-Since the program, naturally, uses ints, the calculations must not exceed the range of an int.
+Since the program, naturally, uses `int`s, the calculations must not exceed the range of an `int`.
 (But then again, you can use the integer overflow to further obfuscate your BF programs in creative ways!)

 You are limited to 3125 input integers and 3125 instructions.
 If you exceed one of these limits, the behaviour is undefined.

 ### Obfuscations

-Some of the superficial obfuscations are pretty obvious: I'm using `#define`s to make everything look nice and lineal, and the program is merely a recursive `main` function with only a single `return` statement which uses nested ternary operators to make even the pre-processed code unreadable.
+Some of the superficial obfuscations are pretty obvious: I'm using `#define`s to make everything look nice and lineal, and the program is merely a recursive `main()` function with only a single `return` statement which uses nested ternary operators to make even the pre-processed code unreadable.

 However, the more subtle obfuscations relate to the way the program works.